R0bi7/First-step-into-interoperability/docs/ERROR_HANDLING.md

 # Error Handling

-In success cases, dApp users only need to invoke two transactions (one for the source chain, and the other for the destination chain).
-However, there might be some error situations such as the execution of the call request has failed on the destination chain.
+In successful cases, dApp users only need to invoke two transactions (one for the source chain and the other for the destination chain).
+However, there might be some error situations, such as the execution of the call request failing on the destination chain.
 In this case, we need to notify the user on the source chain to rollback to the state before the call request.

-If a DApp needs to handle a rollback operation, it would fill some data in the last `_rollback` parameter of the `sendCallMessage`, otherwise it would have a null value which indicates no rollback handling is required.
+If a dApp needs to handle a rollback operation, it would fill in some data in the last `_rollback` parameter of the `sendCallMessage` method.
+Otherwise, it would have a null value, indicating that no rollback handling is required.

-## Simplified rollback flow diagram
+## Simplified Rollback Flow Diagram

 ![xCall flow diagram](imgs/xCall_failed_executeCall.svg)

 Error handling flow:
-1. Invocation of [executeCall](SENDING_CROSS_CHAIN_MESSAGE.md#execute-call-on-destination-chain) on destination chain fails
+1. Invocation of [executeCall](SENDING_CROSS_CHAIN_MESSAGE.md#execute-call-on-destination-chain) on the destination chain fails.
-2. If input rollback was non-null, [ResponseMessage Event](#responsemessage) is relayed back to the source chain and [RollbackMessage](#rollbackmessage) is output by xCall Smart Contract on source chain
+2. If the input rollback was non-null, the [ResponseMessage Event](#responsemessage) is relayed back to the source chain, and the [RollbackMessage](#rollbackmessage) is output by the xCall Smart Contract on the source chain.
-3. Once user recognised the rollback situation [executeRollback](#executerollback) is invoked on the source chain xCall Smart Contract
+3. Once the user recognizes the rollback situation, [executeRollback](#executerollback) is invoked on the source chain's xCall Smart Contract.
-4. [executeRollback](#executerollback) invokes `handleCallMessage` with given `_rollback` data on the source chain Smart Contract A
+4. [executeRollback](#executerollback) invokes the `handleCallMessage` method with the given `_rollback` data on Smart Contract A on the source chain.

 Find example implementation of rollback handling [here](https://github.com/R0bi7/xCall-testing-dApp/blob/master/src/services/XCallService.ts#L268).

 ## ResponseMessage